Orange-Panda/Weaver-Networking/README.md

 * Packet sizes are limited to a specific length.
 As a result having too many objects or object data sent at once will cause data to be lost.
 	* While this limit can be raised it increases the possibility of overflowing the network pipeline, losing clients with slow or unreliable internet.
 * Packets are sent as strings leading to a lot of wasted space on packets.
-* This package is not recommended for production use, but it is a good learning tool/building block for networking functionality.